All my flights take place above the shores of the Sea of Galilee and the Jordan River and are weather dependent.

 Occasionally (around the Sea of Galilee) there are special days (transitional seasons) when good conditions for flight are also available before sunset.

-Take-off is always from a field in the southern Sea of Galilee / Zemach junction.
+Take-off is always from a field in the southern part of the Sea of Galilee / Zemach junction.
 Exact location will be sent via Waze.

 Information about your pilot Moshe: